How to format your book for Amazon

 Start with mapping out your idea and then dividing it into different sections starting with the beginning, middle part and then conclusions.

 Further more, you’ll divide these three dimensional sections into chapters.
-And you’ll further map the chapters into sections as well.
+And you’ll further map the chapters into sections or sub titles or themes as well.

 Doing this makes it easier for you to find the right flow as you get to put the ideas together.
-It also gives your audience a consistency that gets them from the beginning to the end of your work.
+It also gives your audience a consistency that gets them to follow through from the beginning of your work, to the very end without much misunderstanding.

 Write your Book

-Before thinking about formatting your book, you want to finish up writing the book and putting it together in an understandable and readable format.
+Before thinking about formatting your book, you want to finish up writing the book and putting it together in an easy to read format.

-Starting from the beginning to the middle and conclusion, you want your work to be consistent with a flow and tone that works for the book generally and individual sections.
+Starting from the beginning to the middle and conclusion parts, you want your work to be consistent with a flow and a tone that works for the book generally, your brand and of course, your target audience.

 Consider Using Kindle Create

-There are several softwares you can use to create your book manuscript but one of them that stands out is Amazon KDP’s Kindle Create.
+There are several softwares you can use to create your book manuscript but one of them that stands out is Amazon KDP’s own Kindle Create application.

 Amazon’s Kindle Create makes it easy for authors to create books that delivers great user experience for readers.

-For ebooks, even though you can use Microsoft Word to set up the initial layout, to create an interior layout that delivers a continuous flow and great experience, consider using the Kindle Create Software.
+For ebooks, even though you can use Microsoft Word to set up the initial layout, to create an interior layout that delivers a continuous flow and great experience for ebook readers on mobile devices, consider using the Kindle Create Software to finish your set up after creating the initial layout with your word document.

 This software gets you to put your books together quite easily, allowing a free flow of the work from the chapter titles, down to individual pages.

-This is the best way to create a great user experience.
+This is the best way to create a great user experience for a Kindle ebook.

 Choose Compatible File Format

-To get the best out of your work, write and format it in KDP compatible format.
+All book formats are not compatible for Amazon KDP.
+To get the best out of your work, write and format it in the approved KDP compatible format.

 Currently, the following are the accepted file format for Amazon ebooks: such as .doc, .docx, .html, or .rtf.